Elomunait/ML-Workflow-On-Amazon-SageMaker/README.md

 ## Model Monitoring

-After deploying the model, **Model Monitor** will track the model’s input and output.
-This helps to ensure the model remains accurate over time.
+Once deployed, **SageMaker Model Monitor** is used to capture data from the inference requests.
+This data is analyzed for performance degradation or drift.
+If the model's predictions start to deviate, you can take action such as retraining the model.

+Key steps include:

-- Configure the data capture settings for your endpoint.
+- **Data Capture**: Configure the SageMaker endpoint to capture data for monitoring.
-- Set up SageMaker Model Monitor to evaluate data drift and anomalies.
+- **Data Drift Detection**: Set up Model Monitor to track and detect data drift or anomalies over time.

 ## Visualization

-Visualization is key to understanding the performance of the deployed model.
-We provide custom visualizations for monitoring:
+Visualization is an important step to evaluate the performance of your model.
+You can build custom visualizations to analyze the results, such as **box plots** and **histograms** to display prediction confidence levels.

-- **Box Plot**: Displays the distribution of confidence levels for model predictions.
-- **Histogram**: Shows the frequency of predictions that meet the defined confidence threshold.
+Example visualization:

 ```python
 import plotly.express as px